michael-stajer/stripe-subscription-scaffold-python/readme.md

 # stripe-subscription-scaffold-python

+MIT license.
+See /docs.

 ## What is it?

 A scaffold python application to implement stripe subscriptions into your webapp.
 Written in python 2.7 with webapp2 framework.

+## Why?

+When I added paid subscriptions for [DNDEmail.com](https://dndemail.com) my do not disturb for gmail app, I was put off by the paid subscription service companies.
+I could not see where they add value.

+Why is everyone paying monthly fees and a percent of revenues to companies likely chargebee, recurly, chargify?
+Those projects are just abstracting the underlying payment processors API.
+They still require developers to implement their API which is only marginally easier than implementing the stripe api.
+Further, if you implement one of those subscription management companies, you are signing up for a lifetime of fees.

 ## Requirements/Includes